RoadieHQ/marketing-site/content/docs/getting-started/getting-started-for-admins/index.md

 ![confirmation panel showing what will be imported if we proceed](./admin-import-confirmation.png)

 Your group and user has now been imported.
-Click the link for `group:admin` to view your imported Group.
+Click the link for `group:roadie-backstage-admin` to view your imported Group.

 ![the admin group and users that we just imported](./imported-admin-page.png)